mpv-player/mpv/README.md

 of both FFmpeg and Libav.
 But FFmpeg is preferred, and some mpv features work with FFmpeg only (subtitle formats in particular).

-## Preferred FFmpeg version

-Only [ffmpeg-mpv][ffmpeg-mpv] is supported.
-Upstream FFmpeg can be forced by passing a certain switch to configure, but compilation or runtime behavior might be broken at times.

-_If_ you force upstream FFmpeg, and it doesn't work, please contact upstream FFmpeg for help, instead of mpv.
-See
-[FFmpeg contact](http://ffmpeg.org/contact.html#MailingLists) on how to contact FFmpeg upstream.

 ## FFmpeg ABI compatibility